yecril71pl/cpp-docs.pl-pl/docs/atl/reference/cw2aex-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca ciąg tekstowy jako typu LPSTR.
+Zwraca ciąg tekstowy jako typ LPSTR.

 ## <a name="see-also"></a>Zobacz także